CT-Data-Collaborative/reports/README.md

 3. Run flask server
 `python pdf_server.py`

+#### Useful Debugging helpers and tools
++  When developing on a deployed server, git will read the file permission mode changes on every single file in the repository as different, rendering `git status` useless.
+Instead, use `git -c core.filemode=false status`, which will run as you expect it to, ignoring file mode changes.
++  If you're connected to the server over SSH while making requests, you can use the debugging code in `pdf_server.py`, lines x-y to get output about each visualization created, or use the `if` clause in line z to filter to just a specific type.
+When looking for this output, use `sudo tail -f /var/www/reports/logs/gunicorn_stdout.log` to get a look at the output.
+This set of debugging tools is very helpful, as errors in the visualization scripts will be invisible otherwise!

 #### Testing The Application
 This application has a testing file, using Flask and python UnitTest based functions.
 To run this test, and any future test that get implemented, simply follow the instructions above for running activating the virtualenv, and execute `python pdf_server_tests.py` to run the testing script.
 The output should illustrate if any changes to the current working repository have broken the functionality for the tests involved.
-Currently, only a file comparison for the Town Profiles is implemented.
+When moving to testing, please make sure that there is an appropriate example PDF to match against, as well as the corresponding request JSON.
+The testing works by calling for a new PDF from the given JSON, and asserting it is as equivalent to the supplied PDF.

 #### Testing External Calls